We’re true Victorians now.

 This is a really classic way to see a bit of the city.
 You can engage in a spot of sightseeing in Victoria, BC, from a horse-drawn carriage.

-Tally-Ho Carriage Tours, which started in the 1850s, also offers tours.
+Tally-Ho Carriage Tours, which started in the 1850s, offers several options.

-They include a 45-minute tour through Beacon Hill Park plus premier 90-minute horse-drawn carriage rides through historic Victoria for up to six passengers.
+For a longer ride, check out their signature 90-minute horse-drawn carriage ride through historic Victoria – for up to six passengers.

 30) See salmon spawn in Goldstream Provincial Park

-What to see in Victoria, BC, in autumn?
-Thousands of Pacific salmon fight their way up Goldstream River to spawn.
+Wondering what to see in Victoria, BC, in autumn?
+Thousands of Pacific salmon fight their way up Goldstream River to spawn then.
 It’s an incredible sight!

 Just 10 miles from downtown Victoria, Goldstream Provincial Park is the site of an incredible salmon spawning run each fall.